-The Internal Revenue Act permits individuals who provide original information to the Internal Revenue Service (“IRS”) about violation of the tax laws or the underpayment of taxes to obtain a monetary regard, if their information results in a sanction against the tax law violator.
+The Internal Revenue Act permits individuals who provide original information to the Internal Revenue Service (“IRS”) about a violation of the tax laws or the underpayment of taxes to obtain a monetary reward if their information results in a sanction against the tax law violator.

 No actual tax fraud needs to be proven to qualify for a reward, the law covers the underpayment of taxes.
 Additionally, under the “related action” provisions of the law, rewards may also be paid based on criminal penalties, civil forfeitures and/or violations of IRS reporting requirements.

 The IRS whistleblower reward law is codified at Title 26 U.S.C. § 7623